 Formal education and training, important as they were, were just part of the formation.
 The brothers were concerned with the development of the whole person.
 The character and nature of the inner person, if you will, was the centre of this.
 The brothers were operating at the levels of Identity and Values & Beliefs.
 How successful they were was reflected in how rare it was for a brother to leave the Order.
 Not unknown but very, very rare.

-As my knowledge and understanding of Spiral Dynamics and related Psychology has grown over the intervening years – and particularly since my part-time return to teaching in 2001 – this concept of formation has seemed more and more relevant.
+As my knowledge and understanding of the Gravesian approach and related Psychology has grown over the intervening years – and particularly since my part-time return to teaching in 2001 – this concept of formation has seemed more and more relevant.